Surrogate compensation plays a pivotal role in acknowledging surrogates for their valuable contribution and ensuring a smooth surrogacy journey.

 Step 3.
 Move Through the Surrogacy Process

-As you progress through the surrogacy process, you’ll be able to move as slowly or quickly as you’d like.
-Our process is built to be accommodating.
+Once you start the surrogacy process, you’ll be able to move as slowly or quickly as you’d like.

-There are a lot of logistics that surround Kentucky surrogate pay.
+There are a lot of logistics around Kentucky surrogate pay.
 Here are answers to some frequently asked questions.

 How much does it cost to become a surrogate mother in Kentucky?